croservices/cro/docs/intro/spa-with-cro.md

 ```

 I like to regularly commit as I work.
 So, I'll create a git repository, add
-a `.gitignore` file (to ignore Perl 6 precompilation output), and commit the
+a `.gitignore` file (to ignore Raku precompilation output), and commit the
 stub.

 ```